Hinduism in Afghanistan: Decline (1000–1800 CE)

 Mahmud used his plundered wealth to finance his armies which included mercenaries.
 The Indian soldiers, presumably Hindus, who were one of the components of the army with their commander called sipahsalar-i-Hinduwan lived in their quarter of Ghazna practicing their own religion.
 Indian soldiers under their commander Suvendhray remained loyal to Mahmud.
 They were also used against a Turkic rebel, with the command given to a Hindu named Tilak according to Baihaki.

 In his war on Peshawar and Waihind says al-Utbi, Mahmud acquired 500,000 slaves that included children and girls.
 Men were sold as slaves to even common merchants.
 The amount of slaves captured in Nardin plummeted their price and male slaves were even bought by common merchants.
 After raiding Thanesar, he acquired 200,000 slaves.

 The renowned 14th-century Moroccan Muslim scholar Ibn Battuta remarked that the Hindu Kush meant the "slayer of Indians", because slaves brought from India who had to pass through there died in large numbers due to the extreme cold and quantity of snow.

 The Ghaznavid Empire was further expanded by the Ghurids.
 During the Khalji dynasty, there was also free movement between people from India and Afghanistan.
 It continued this way until the Mughals followed by the Suris and the Durranis.

-During the 18th century (1700s), Afghanistan was still home to a significant Hindu population as documented by British travelers Jonas Hanway (1712-80) and George Forster (1752-91).
-As noted by the travelers, the Hindu population had a dispersed geographic distribution across the country, with concentrations existing throughout both rural and urban regions.
+During the 18th century (1700s), Afghanistan was still home to a significant Hindu population as documented by British travellers Jonas Hanway (1712-80) and George Forster (1752-91).
+As noted by the travellers, the Hindu population had a dispersed geographic distribution across the country, with concentrations existing throughout both rural and urban regions.